Employment

 - Chief's Selection - The Chief of Police will select which eligible applicants will receive further consideration for hire. -Applicants are not present.

-- Conditional Offer Of Employment - presented to the selected applicants. -If you are not selected for further consideration, you will receive notification by email.
+- Conditional Offer Of Employment - presented to the selected applicants. -If you are not selected for further consideration, you will receive a notification by email.

 Phase 3